Narwallets/meta-pool/README.md

 ```

-This ensures a good distribution of large sums between the pools and that no pool is adversely affected by a large unstake.
+This maximum ensures a good distribution of large sums between the pools and that no pool is adversely affected by a large unstake.

 ## Operational costs